ChrisMaherLab/SV-Hotspot/README.md

 # SV-HotSpot
 <img align="left" width="150" src="images/logo.png" alt="tool logo">
 <!--- SV-HotSpot is a structural variant hotspots detection tool.
 It detects SVs and determine their effect on nearby gene expression using whole-genome sequencing data.  -->
-SV-HotSpot is a Linux-based command-line pipeline that integrates multiple data types (including SVs, gene expression, and regulatory elements) to identify recurrent SVs and assess their potential consequences on the gene expression of nearby genes.
+SV-HotSpot is a Linux-based command-line pipeline that integrates multiple data types (including SVs, gene expression, and regulatory elements) to identify recurrent SVs and assess their potential consequences on the expression of nearby genes.

 ##
 SV-HotSpot is developed at [Christopher Maher Lab](http://www.maherlab.com/) at [Washington University in St. Louis](http://www.wustl.edu) and [The McDonnell Genome Institute](https://www.genome.wustl.edu/).